cancerberoSgx/typescript-in-the-browser/README.md

 http-server docs
 ```

-for development please go to specify projects.
+For development, in general is `npm run dev` but please, go to specify projects just in case.